When my book club and a friend's book club met earlier this week to discuss The Omnivore's Dilemma: A Natural History of Four Meals

 JULIA CHILD'S LENTIL SALAD

-Time to table: 1 hour (or more if lentils are soaked before cooking and/or served at room temperature or cold, see NOTES)
+Time to table: 1 hour (allow more time if soaking the lentils or serving at room temperature or cold)

 6 cups water